 Ochsner Health is a system that delivers health to the people of Louisiana, Mississippi and the Gulf South with a mission to Serve, Heal, Lead, Educate and Innovate.

-For thirty-four years, Ochsner Health System has annually recognized scientists who have made major contributions regarding the relationship between smoking and disease along with the development of innovative treatment modalities.
+For thirty-four years, Ochsner Health has annually recognized scientists who have made major contributions regarding the relationship between smoking and disease along with the development of innovative treatment modalities.
 The 2019 Alton Ochsner Award Relating Smoking and Disease Award has been bestowed to:

 Each honoree will receive a $7,500 honorarium, an award medallion, and a plaque describing key research findings.